Transcatheter Aortic Valve Replacement for Aortic Stenosis

-Transcatheter Aortic Valve Replacement (TAVR) is a new option for the treatment of aortic stenosis.
-Aortic stenosis is a common heart problem affecting approximately 1 million patients in the U.S. each year.
-TAVR is an innovative, minimally invasive option for these high-risk patients.
-In 2005, Beaumont was the first hospital in North American to perform this procedure.
+is a treatment option for aortic stenosis.
+Aortic stenosis is a common heart problem affecting approximately one million patients in the U.S. each year.
+TAVR is an innovative, minimally invasive option for intermediate and high-risk patients.
+In 2005, Beaumont was the first hospital in North America to perform this procedure.

 is a mechanical problem caused by calcium accumulation in the aortic valve.
 The narrowing of the valve leads to reduced blood flow to the body and increased strain on the left ventricle.
 Ultimately, this leads to symptoms including shortness of breath, chest discomforts and fainting.
 Left untreated, severe aortic stenosis can lead to death in up to 50 percent of patients.

 The TAVR procedure

 Beaumont's Heart Valve Clinic.
-The team consists of interventional cardiologists, cardiac surgeons, advanced cardiac imaging specialists and cardiac anesthesiologists.
-Together with the patient, family and referring physician, the team makes tailored recommendations for each unique patient.
-Treatment options include:
+The team consists of interventional cardiologists, cardiac surgeons, and advanced cardiac imaging specialists.
+Together with the patient, family and referring physician, the team makes tailored recommendations for each patient.